Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Data and Methods

-Before cross-correlation, each window was temporally normalized using a running absolute mean.
-The preprocessed traces were then cross-correlated for all available station pairs using FastXC \citep{wang2025high}, with a maximum time lag of $+1000$~s.
-The cross-correlations are spectrally whitened in the $0.009$--$0.249\,$Hz frequency band to minimize the effects of the source signature.
-The resulting cross-correlations $\mathbf{w}_{ij}$ were then decomposed into their causal and acausal branches as in Equation~\ref{eq:w_concat}.
-Before detailing the network architecture and subsampling procedure, we will first give a simple explanation of stationary zones, highlighting the issue to the empirical average in eq.~\ref{eq:linear_average}, and motivating the need for the conditional average in eq.~\ref{eq:conditional_average}.
+Before detailing the network architecture and subsampling procedure, we first provide a simple explanation of stationary zones, highlighting the limitation of the linear empirical average in Equation~\ref{eq:linear_average} and motivating the conditional average in Equation~\ref{eq:conditional_average}.